ubuntu/yaru/README.md

 It contains:
  * a GNOME Shell theme
  * a GTK2 and GTK3 theme
- * an icon theme, derived from the [Suru icon](https://snwh.org/suru) theme.
+ * an icon & cursor theme, derived from the [Suru icon](https://snwh.org/suru) theme.
- * a sound theme, vombining sounds from the [WoodenBeaver](https://github.com/madsrh/WoodenBeaver) and [Touch-Remix](https://github.com/madsrh/TouchRemix) sound themes with an emphasis on making sound a usability feature instead of an annoyance.
+ * a sound theme, combining sounds from the [WoodenBeaver](https://github.com/madsrh/WoodenBeaver) and [Touch-Remix](https://github.com/madsrh/TouchRemix) sound themes with an emphasis on making sound a usability feature instead of an annoyance.

 ## Communitheme on Ubuntu 18.10